devangerine/TypesOfFunctionsERC20/README.md

 * **name** - returns the name of the token.
 * **symbol** - returns the symbol of the token.
 * **decimals** - returns the decimals conversion factor of the token.
 Typically the value being used is 10^18.
-* **displayOwner** - this custom function and a not imported from the ERC20.sol contract.
+* **displayOwner** - this is a custom function and a not imported from the ERC20.sol contract.
 It returns the address of the owner of the contract.
 As an alternative you can use Ownable.sol by openzeppelin who also made ERC20.
-You can refer to this doc by openzeppelin for more information: https://docs.openzeppelin.com/contracts/2.x/access-control
+You can refer to this doc by openzeppelin for more information: https://docs.openzeppelin.com/contracts/2.x/access-control.

 These buttons correspond to each of the functions within the contract.
-The sendLoan, getDebtorBalance, debtorCooldownStatus, and resetCooldown have input fields beside them.
+The approve, burn, mint, transfer, transferFrom, allowance, and balanceOf functions have input fields beside them.

 You can interact with contract with the following actions:

-#### I - Getting the balance of the creditor
+#### I - Getting the balance of a user given an address

-**Steps on getting the balance of the creditor:**
+**Steps on getting the balance of a user given an address:**

 1.)
-Find the "getCreditorBalance" button.
+Find the "balanceOf" button.

 2.)
+Find the input field beside the "balanceOf" button.

+3.)
+Input the address of the user whose balance you want to be displayed.

-Click the "getCreditorBalance" button.
-The current balance of the creditor will be shown below the button.
+3.)
+Click the "balanceOf".
+The current balance of the user will be shown below the button.

 #### II - Getting the balance of the debtor